-Escher was born in Leeuwarden, the capital of Friesland in the Netherlands, but raised in war-ravaged Arnhem.
+Maurits Cornelis Escher (1898–1972) was born in Leeuwarden, the capital of Friesland in the Netherlands, but grew up in Arnhem.
 Although he studied architecture in Haarlem, he was drawn to graphic art by Samuel Jessurun de Mesquita, a teacher at his school who profoundly influenced his graphic style.
 When Escher moved to Italy, his early output was dominated by advertising and landscape prints there.
-He became famous for his tessellated, or tile-like, patterns after seeing Moorish tilework on a trip to Spain in 1935.
-The rise of fascism in Italy forced him back to the Netherlands, where he was forced to sit out the Nazi occupation.
-He was unable to sell his work because he refused to certify his “Aryanness” and was horrified that he was unable to save his teacher de Mesquita from Auschwitz.
-While his children emigrated to Canada, Escher remained in Holland, where his increasingly sophisticated imagery gained him an appreciative audience, especially among fans of psychedelia during the 1960s.
-His oeuvre eventually grew to over 2,000 works before his death in 1972.
-It was not until Douglas Hofstadter’s 1979 publication of Gödel, Escher, Bach, however, that Escher’s work became tied in the public’s imagination to quantum physics and advanced mathematics, cementing the hold his work gained over the global audience it still enjoys today.
+He became famous for his tessellated, or tile-like, patterns after seeing Moorish tilework on a trip to the Alhambra and Granada, Spain in 1936.
+The rise of fascism in Italy forced him to leave Italy for Switzerland, and he abandoned Italian imagery in protest.
+He made his way to Belgium and returned to the Netherlands after the Nazi invasion.
+He faced five unproductive years during the occupation, unable to sell his work because he refused to certify his “Aryanness” and was horrified that he was unable to save his teacher de Mesquita from Auschwitz.
+His own family faced deprivation during the final “hunger winter” of the war.